ember-learn/cli-guides/guides/advanced-use/project-layouts.md

 ```

 ## podModulePrefix
-Rather than keep your resource directories on the root of your app, you can create a `pod` directory and specify its path as the `attribute podModulePrefix` within `config/environment.js` The `pod` path should use the following format: `{appname}/{poddir}`.
+Rather than keep your resource directories on the root of your app, you can create a `pods` directory and specify its path as the `attribute podModulePrefix` within `config/environment.js` The `pods` path should use the following format: `{appname}/{poddir}`.

 ```js
 // config/environment.js